Trousdale Estates: Notable residents

 Celebrity residents have included Elvis Presley, Frank Sinatra, Dean Martin, Tony Curtis, Ray Charles, Howard Hughes, and Groucho Marx.
 President Richard Nixon lived in the neighborhood from 1962 to 1963.
-When Nixon, who had just been Vice President from 1953 to 1961 under President Dwight D. Eisenhower, purchased his residence, Frank McCullogh of the Los Angeles Times reported that he had paid only $90,000 for a house whose real price was $300,000, as the developers believed his name would add prestige to the neighborhood.
+When Nixon, who had just been Vice President from 1953 to 1961 under President Dwight D. Eisenhower, purchased his residence, Frank McCullogh of the Los Angeles Times reported that he had paid only $90,000 for a $300,000 home, as the developers believed his name would add prestige to the neighborhood.

-More recently, Jennifer Aniston, Elton John, David Spade, Zoë de Givenchy, Vera Wang, Billy Dee Williams, John Rich, Jane Fonda, Richard Perry, Markus Persson, Ringo Starr, Simon Cowell, and Charlie Puth have lived in the neighborhood.
+More recently, Jennifer Aniston, Elton John, David Spade, Vera Wang, Billy Dee Williams, John Rich, Jane Fonda, Richard Perry, Markus Persson, Ringo Starr, Simon Cowell, and Charlie Puth have lived in the neighborhood.

-Jeffery Katzenberg, who co-founded DreamWorks, bought a $35 million, 8704 sqft mansion in Trousdale Estates from Simon Ramo, an American physicist, engineer, and business leader.
+Jeffrey Katzenberg, who co-founded DreamWorks, bought a $35 million, 8704 sqft mansion in Trousdale Estates from Simon Ramo, an American physicist, engineer, and business leader.
 Katzenberg hosted fundraisers for President Barack Obama at this mansion.

 In July 2019, Uber co-founder Garrett Camp and his wife Eliza Nguyen bought an 11000 sqft mansion for $72.5 million in Trousdale Estates.

 In August 2021, Cindy Crawford and Rande Gerber sold their home in Trousdale Estates for a reported $13.5 million.

 In February 2022, David Spade sold his home in Trousdale Estates for a reported $19.5 million.

-In February 2022, producer and Otto GmbH heiress Katharina Otto-Bernstein bought a home for $13.8 million.

 In popular culture

-Trousdale Estates plays a role in Seasons Two and Three of the Showtime TV series Ray Donovan as the eponymous character attempts to buy a $4 million house in the neighborhood.
-In the series, it is a symbol of "moving up" from nearby Calabasas, although it may be worth noting that Calabasas in itself is a wealthy city, in fact wealthier than Beverly Hills as a whole, if not Trousdale Estates in particular.
+Trousdale Estates plays a role in Seasons Two and Three of the Showtime TV series Ray Donovan, whose namesake attempts to buy a $4 million house in there to "move up" from nearby Calabasas.